spinnaker/spinnaker.github.io/reference/halyard/index.md

 constructs the `spin-clouddriver-bootstrap` service.

-The associations between Profiles and Services is recorded in `~/.hal/$DEPLOYMENT/history/service-profiles.yml`.
+The associations between Profiles and Services are recorded in `~/.hal/$DEPLOYMENT/history/service-profiles.yml`.

 ### Service Settings